Henry Schniewind is to present a keynote speech …

 These ‘tools’ just need to be more accurate than assumptions and quick thinking ‘snap solutions’, like using intuition.

 Schniewind’s ‘tool’, or his framework as he calls it, helps people to focus on what is accurate rather than the flawed assumptions that lead victims into tragic accidents.
-Inaccurate assumptions and over generalisations like: there’s tracks on the slope, so it’s OK”; it’s safe in the trees; the danger is in springtime and on south-facing slopes etc., have killed many people.
+Inaccurate assumptions and over generalisations like: “There are tracks on the slope, so it’s OK”; “It’s safe in the trees”; “The danger is in springtime and on south-facing slopes” etc., have killed many people.

-The work Henry has been doing over the last 35 years has helped to raise awareness of these issues, and it has saved lives.
-Because of this, other professions that work in these ‘low validity – high consequence’ contexts: surgery, military, business, economics and finance, have taken notice of Henry’s approach and hired him to show how techniques for limiting human factors errors in avalanche terrain, some that originated in their own professions, are helping to reduce avalanche accidents .
-Major safety organisations in the avalanche and snow industry have also noticed.
+The work Schniewind has been doing over the last 35 years has helped to raise awareness of these issues, and it has saved lives.
+Because of this, other professions that work in these ‘low validity – high consequence’ contexts: surgery, military, business, economics and finance, have taken notice of Schniewind’s approach.
+They have hired him to show how techniques for limiting human factors errors in avalanche terrain are helping to reduce avalanche accidents.

-Ever striving to improve on his success, Schniewind will be demonstrating, at the CISI Financial Planners Conference, a new ‘Zoom in – Zoom out’ addition to his framework.
+Ever striving to improve on his success, Schniewind will be demonstrating, at the CISI Financial Planners Conference, a new ‘Zoom out – Zoom in’ addition to his framework.

-Zoom Out is focusing on that top-level area of the framework, sort of like the ‘snap decision making’ that gets us into trouble!
+Zoom Out focuses on the top-level area of the framework, rather like the ‘snap decision making’ that gets us into trouble!
 BUT these are accurate points.
 It’s for when you just don’t have the time or headspace to process a lengthy analysis of the situation.
 It’s not complete, but it helps avoid the flawed quick-thinking that leads to so many accidents.
-For example, even attention just to the 30° Slope Angle Rule (deadly avalanches are not triggered on or around slopes of less than 30° slope steepness) and the ‘Terrain Trap’ Avoidance Rule can prevent accidents.
-Using just those two points is incomplete, but much, much more accurate than the “let’s just follow the tracks” type of decision-making that gets people killed.
-It’s also a lot more effective in terms of accident reduction than some sort of intuitive prediction on a specific slope’s chance of being triggered on a given day – even by experts.
+For example, even just paying attention to the ’30° slope angle rule’ (deadly avalanches are not triggered on or around slopes of less than 30° slope steepness) and to the ‘terrain trap avoidance rule’ can prevent accidents.
+Using just those two points is incomplete, but it is a lot more accurate than the “Let’s just follow the tracks” type of decision-making that gets people killed.
+It’s also a much more effective way of accident reduction than some sort of intuitive prediction on a specific slope’s chance of being triggered on a given day (even if given by experts).

 Zoom In is the attention to rest of the points in the framework – points that are known to make off-piste skiing and touring ‘surprisingly safe’.
-Zooming in further to more in-depth subjects like how avalanches are triggered, snow metamorphism and other more technical sides of snow science seem to spark passion in Schniewind’s eyes, but he’s quick to admit, “deep knowledge of the subject is not what reduces risk, it’s applying the key risk reduction points.
-Expert knowledge of avalanche science helps you to know the beast better and therefore it can help you to avoid being caught in its claws, but only if you combine that expertise with basic risk reduction – all the time“.
+Zooming in further to more in-depth subjects – like how avalanches are triggered, snow metamorphism and other more technical sides of snow science – seems to spark passion in Schniewind’s eyes.
+But he’s quick to admit “What reduces risk is not deep knowledge of the subject.
+It’s applying the key risk reduction points.
+Expert knowledge of avalanche science helps you to know the beast better and can therefore help you to avoid being caught in its claws, but only if you combine that expertise with applying basic risk reduction measures – all the time“.